Why is Tri Delta focused on DEI?

 In the summer of 2020, Tri Delta’s Convention body called on our leaders and members to LEADDD Now in the wake of racial violence and societal unrest.
 We stepped into this work with humility and determination to ensure an equitable and inclusive lifetime membership experience for our Black, Indigenous and Members of Color.

-- We have made a lot of progress over the last 18 months, including:
+- We have made a lot of progress since 2020, including:

 - Acknowledging our history and past harms